dafnifacility/cli/README.md

 _For more information, contact Tom Gowland / Marion Samler_

-## Feature Priority
-From the use cases described above, the following list of features is defined.
-These are placed in priority order, taking in to account the use cases above as well as the work required to develop each feature.

-Admin #1:
-* Log in (Log out should be automatic) - DONE
-* See own user details  - DONE
-    + User Name
-    + User UUID

-Models:
-* List all models available to user - DONE
-* Filter list of models available to user - DONE
-* View specific model latest metadata (model definition file..?) - DONE
-* View version history for specific model (format as models available list) - DONE
-* View specific historical model version metadata (format as specific model latest metadata) - DONE
-* Upload a new model - DONE

-Python packaging of CLI - DONE

-Datasets:
-* List all datasets available to user - DONE
-* Filter list of datasets available to user. - DONE
-* View specific dataset latest metadata - DONE
-* View version history for specific dataset (format as datasets available list) - DONE
-* View specific historical dataset version metadata (format as specific datasets latest metadata) - DONE
-* Download dataset data and metadata - DONE
-* Upload a new dataset - DONE
-* Update dataset metadata
-* Update dataset data files to create new version

-Deleting models and datasets
-* Delete a model - DONE
-* Delete a dataset
-* Delete a dataset version]

-#TODO don't want people to be able to execute workflows from CLI
-Workflows:
-* List all workflows available to user
-* Filter list of available workflows
-* View specific workflow metadata
-* List all workflow instances available to user
-* Filter list of available workflow instances
-* View specific workflow instance metadata
-* Execute a workflow (without changing any properties of the workflow) to create a new instance
-* Create workflow (using workflow definition file)
-* Edit workflow env params and create new workflow
-* Edit workflow data slots and create new workflow

-Groups:
-* List available groups
-* Create new group
-* View group information (all users and all shared assets with their permissions)
-* Add user(s) to a group (using id numbers?)
-* Remove user(s) from a group
-* Add a dataset to a group
-* Remove a dataset from a group
-* Add a model to a group
-* Remove a model from a group
-* Edit dataset permissions
-* Edit model permissions
-* Non-admin to leave a group
-* Edit group title
-* Edit group description

-Public:
-* Request global dataset permissions change -> Making them public / private (user P.O.V)

-Admin #2:
-* Search for another users' details

-Future:
-* Visualsiation features (more thought needed here on what to pass back to the user - templates perhaps?)
-* Download models (not currently implemented)
-* Request a DAFNI account (not currently implemented)
-* Admin functions
-    + (e.g adding users? or confirming accounts?)
-    + managing assets - removing/changing asset visibility?
-    + service/outage message management?
-    + (far far future) billing/accounting
-​
 ## Functions
 * Will have to login to DAFNI with a `POST` to the login app with a username and password
 * When Keycloak comes in, there will be an OAuth flow to be able to do this in a better way